 The scheme is open to professional historians (whether working in universities or elsewhere such as museums, libraries and galleries), independent scholars, retired staff and students alike.
-Applicants should be members of the SHS, EHS, SSLH or WHN (or be willing to become members), or, if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).
-You can find out more about membership of the SHS here, membership of the EHS here, membership of the SSLH here, and membership of the WHN here.
+Applicants should be members of one of the above societies (or be willing to become members) OR if they are employed in permanent post in a university history department, their department be a subscriber to History UK (or be willing to become one).

 Questions concerning the objectives and criteria of the fund should be directed to Georgina Brewis, the Honorary Secretary, at firstname.lastname@example.org